 I’ve had really good results with these bullets on whitetail deer and the 250 grain the Hornady SST is the most accurate bullet I’ve used in my CVA Optima Northwest at the range.
 As an added bonus, the Hornady SST is one of the most reasonably priced muzzleloader bullets currently available on the market.

 The unconventional Federal Premium Bullet Obturating Ramp (BOR) Lock muzzleloader bullet is the exact opposite of the PowerBelt or Shockwave.
 Instead of using a sabot or a plastic skirt on the base of the bullet, this bullet has an innovative design featuring a black polymer cup attached to its base that engages the rifling and seals the barrel.
 This design leaves less residue behind, which makes cleaning the barrel and loading subsequent shots much easier.
 These bullets are also capable of incredible accuracy and, since they are made from a copper alloy, create a large wound channel while retaining a large percentage of their original weight.

-Made by Barnes, the 100% copper Premier AccuTip bullet is specifically designed for use in the Remington 700 Ultimate Muzzleloader.
+Speaking of the Remington 700 Ultimate Muzzleloader, the 100% copper Premier AccuTip bullet is produced by Barnes specifically for use in the Remington 700 UML.
 Remington was trying to build a muzzleloader with a 300 yard lethal range, so they also needed a bullet that could handle up to a 200 grain powder charge.
-By and large, they were very successful in that regard and hunters have given the bullet rave reviews: it’s accurate, expands rapidly, and retains nearly 100% of its weight. .
+By and large, they were very successful in that regard and hunters have given it rave reviews as a long range muzzleloader bullet: it’s accurate, expands rapidly, and retains nearly 100% of its weight.